jxy-s/herpaderping/README.md

 }
 ```

-The above shows that this path will reference the input file object.
-And
+The above code shows that this path will reference the input file object and
-attempt to re-use the section from the control area to create a new section
+attempt to reuse the section from the control area to create a new section
 based on it.
 In our example, this returns to `MiCreateSection` which does some
 finalization.

 Let's go back to the debugger now and identify that file object.
 From my
-reverse engineering I know that `CREATE_SECTION_PACKET` is stored on the
+reverse engineering, I know that `CREATE_SECTION_PACKET` is stored on the
 stack from a higher call.
 I'll go identify that.

 This is the structure `CREATE_SECTION_PACKET` in the stack starting at
-`InputFileHandle` and ending at `FileObject` between these fields there exists
+`InputFileHandle` and ending at `FileObject`.
+Between these fields there exists
 `InputFileObject`:
 ```
 0: kd> dq fffffd89`f016b868 L3